CAN YOU TELL A SAFE SCHOOL WHEN YOU SEE ONE?

 The child died before getting to the hospital.
 Apparently, the minder took the child in a Keke NAPEP (a local form of transportation in Nigeria – see image below).

 My suspicion as well as a few others is that this child was force-fed – a deadly Nigerian or African tradition.
-This is where one lies a child down then pinches the nostrils to prevent the child from breathing and at same time puts found in the child’s mouth in the hope that the child would swallow while trying to breath.
+This is where one lies or pins a child down, then pinches the nostrils to prevent the child from breathing and at same time puts or pours found in the child’s mouth, in the hope that the child would swallow while trying to breath.
 This is very dangerous and deadly.

 With all that happened, the blame fell on the school.
 The name was splashed for all to see and they were called KILLERS.
 You could hear people say in the video published “this is the room where the child was KILLED“.
 That’s humans for you.
 Their emotions sometimes take over in such situations and the business suffers.
 Their reputation goes down.
 Recovery is usually slow and painful.